The Cauchy Problem For Quasi-Linear Parabolic Systems Revisited: Littlewood-Paley theory

 In this section we present the elements of Littlewood-Paley theory that are used in this study.
-We recall (see for instance \cite{BCD}) that the basic idea is to consider a dyadic partition of unity in~$\R^d$
+We recall (see for instance \cite{BCD} where the construction is carried out in~$\R^d$ but is easily adapted to the periodic case) that the basic idea is to consider a dyadic partition of unity in~$\R^d$

 where~$\widehat\chi$ and~$\widehat\varphi$ (the Fourier transforms of two smooth functions~$\chi$ and~$\varphi$) are smooth, radial functions, taking values in~$[0,1]$ and supported respectively in the ball~$B(0,4/3)$ and the ring~$[3/4,8/3]$.
 We set for any integer~$j \geq 0$ and any function~$f$ defined on~$\T^d$